DivvyCloud/QuickStart/README.md

 This quickstart method is intended for trial environments, not production environments.
-If you wish to set up a production environment, please refer to our Enterprise Set-up documentation (INSERT LINK HERE).
+If you wish to set up a production environment, please refer to our enterprise set-up documentation (INSERT LINK HERE).

 ## Provision BotFactory Instance